 A wide-ranging coalition of businesses, lobbyists, consumer and community groups from left, right and centre protested against the government’s intervention.

-They captured the public imagination by referring to the proposed higher price as a ‘copper tax’, although in reality, the argument is not over charging more for internet access, but how much to cut from the existing price.
+They captured the public imagination by referring to the proposed higher price as a ‘copper tax’, although the argument is not about charging more for internet access, but how much to cut from the existing price.

 It also quickly became clear there is little public sympathy for the well-heeled Chorus shareholders who whinged loudly about the price cut despite it being made abundantly clear this would happen when Chorus demerged from Telecom NZ.